915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 4 spaces are a good compromise between small indentation (allows greater nesting depth) and large indentation (easier to read).
 Tabs introduce confusion, and are best left out.
-* Wrap lines so that they donât exceed 79 characters.
+* Wrap lines so that they don’t exceed 79 characters.

 This helps users with small displays and makes it possible to have several